-- Particle Transport: For transport, cross sections for all reactions that are energetically possible over a given range of incident energy E must be stored, along with a list of outgoing reaction products with the products' multiplicities and probabilities for outgoing energies and angles.
+• Particle Transport: For transport, cross sections for all reactions that are energetically possible over a given range of projectile energy E must be stored, along with a list of outgoing reaction products with the products' multiplicities and probabilities for outgoing energies and angles.
 Data may be parametric (for example, Watt spectra for storing energy distributions or resonance parameters for storing both cross sections and distributions), or they may be given in tabular form.
 Some of these data are temperature-dependent and the temperature must be denoted.
-Additionally, different solution methods (deterministic or Monte Carlo transport) have different derived data requirements: - Deterministic transport: In addition to cross sections, deterministic transport codes require transfer matrices (which store the double-differential cross section for each reaction product as a Legendre expansion where each term is averaged over incident and outgoing energy ranges), as well as energy and momentum deposition cross sections.
-Although these quantities are derived from the cross section, multiplicity and distribution data, the transfer matrices in particular are computationally intensive to calculate, so the new structure needs to be capable of storing them for re-use and exchange. - Monte Carlo transport: A single cross section for a given incident energy is not always sufficient for Monte Carlo simulations.
-In particular, the rapidly fluctuating cross section in the unresolved resonance region can often be better described as a probability distribution of cross sections.
-The new data format therefore needs to support storing cross section probability tables.
-The new format may also need to support storing other cumulative distribution functions (CDFs) for sampling outgoing particles. - Transmutation/Isotope Burn-Up: For isotopic production and depletion, cross sections and optionally outgoing spectra for chosen reactions that are energetically possible over a given range of incident energy E are needed.
-In addition, the decay half-lives and product branching ratios must be known for all nuclei to enable the time dependent calculation of the isotope inventory.
+Also, the rapidly fluctuating cross section in the unresolved resonance region can often be better described as a probability distribution of cross sections.
+The new data structure therefore needs to support storing cross section probability tables or equivalently multi-band parameters.
+Additionally, different solution methods (deterministic or Monte Carlo transport) have different derived data requirements:

-- Astrophysical network calculation: In an astrophysical network, one needs isotopic accretion and depletion cross sections.
+- Deterministic transport: In addition to cross sections, deterministic transport codes require transfer matrices (which store the double-differential cross section for each reaction product as a Legendre expansion where each term is averaged over incident and outgoing energy ranges), as well as energy and momentum deposition cross sections.
+Although these quantities are derived from the cross section, multiplicity and distribution data, the transfer matrices in particular are computationally intensive to calculate, so the new structure needs to be capable of storing them for re-use and exchange. - Monte Carlo transport: The new data structure may need to support storing other cumulative distribution functions (CDFs) for sampling outgoing particles. - Transmutation/Isotope Burn-Up: For isotopic production and depletion, cross sections and optionally outgoing particle spectra for chosen reactions that are energetically possible over a given range of projectile energy E are needed.
+Fission product yields are definitely part of these needed data.
+In addition, the decay half-lives and product branching ratios must be known for all nuclei to enable the time dependent calculation of the isotope inventory. - Astrophysical network calculation: In an astrophysical network, one needs isotopic accretion and depletion cross sections.
 These data may be averaged over Maxwellian neutron spectra to simulate the neutron flux in an astrophysical environment.
 Astrophysical networks also involve reactions with charged particle projectiles not just neutrons and may required detailed knowledge of charged-particle interactions in plasmas. - Web Retrieval: For archival, there are no completeness requirement as the data will not be used in applications.
 The data will most likely only be visualized.
 That said, visualization requires a pointwise representation for many data types. - Uncertainty Quantification (UQ): UQ applications encompass all of the above use cases.
 The defining difference is the need to also specify uncertainties/covariance on aspects of data.
 One can then either generate statistical realizations of these data (if one is adopting a Monte Carlo approach to UQ) or one can use the "Sandwich Formula" (if one is using a deterministic approach).

 For all use cases, data will need to be documented.
 Therefore we will need facilities for documenting data clearly, concisely and as machine and human readable as possible.
-In addition, version information for the format, the documentation, the evaluation itself, the codes used in evaluation, etc. all need to be stored.
+In addition, version information for the data structure, data format, the documentation, the evaluation itself, the codes used in evaluation, etc. all need to be stored.